sonic-net/sonic-swss/crates/countersyncd/examples/README.md

 ## Requirements

 - An exclusive disposable Linux host or VM.
 Do not run it on a shared kernel.
-- glibc 2.33 or newer for allocator leak measurements.
+- glibc 2.33 or newer in both build and runtime environments.
+The example links the `mallinfo2` symbol; this is a binary symbol requirement, not just a preferred measurement backend.
 - Root privileges.
 - `CONFIG_PSAMPLE=m` and `CONFIG_NET_ACT_SAMPLE=m`.
 - `iproute2` (`ip` and `tc`) and `kmod` (`modprobe`, `modinfo`, and `rmmod`).